Patterns of the $V_2$-polynomial of knots: Introduction

 \subsection{A sequence of 2-variable knot polynomials}

+Recently, Kashaev and the first author constructed an $R$-matrix from a Nichols algebra with an automorphism~\cite{GK:multi}, that leads, via the Reshetikhin--Turaev functor~\cite{RT:ribbon}, to a multivariable polynomial invariant of knots.
+The definition of the $R$-matrix associated to a Nichols algebra with automorphism (or its modules) is explicit~\cite[Thm.3.5,3.6]{GK:multi}, and uses the structure constants of the multiplication, comultiplication, evaluation, coevaluation, antipode and automorphism of the Nichols algebra with automorphism.
+Since Nichols algebras are not widely known in quantum topology, a reference for them is Andruskiewitsch--Schneider~\cite{AS:pointed}.

-Recently, Rinat Kashaev and the first author defined multivariable polynomials of knots using Nichols algebras~\cite{GK:multi} with automorphisms.
-In our paper, we focus on the sequence of 2-variable polynomial invariants $V_n(t,q)$ of knots which come by applying a general construction of~\cite{GK:multi} to one of the simplest Nichols f-algebras of rank 2 of diagonal type.
-This algebra depends on one variable $q$ that determines the braiding and two variables $(t_1,t_2)$ that determine the automorphism type, and when $q$ is not a root of unity and $(t_1,t_2,q)$ satisfy the relation $t_1t_2q^n=1$ for some positive integer $n>0$, then the Nichols algebra has a right Yetter--Drinfel'd f-module $Y_n$ of dimension $4n$~\cite[Prop.7.4]{GK:multi} and an explicit $R$-matrix $T_n$.
-Taking this as a black box, and parametrizing the three variables $(t_2,t_2,q)$ satisfying $t_1t_2q^n=1$ in terms of two variables $(t,q)$ via $(t_1,t_2)=(1/(q^{n/2} t),t/q^{n/2})$, it was shown in~\cite{GK:multi} that $Y_n$ comes equipped with an $R$-matrix $T_n$ which leads to a matrix-valued knot invariant $K \mapsto J_{T_n}(K) \in \operatorname{End}(Y_n)$ as well as to a scalar-valued invariant $V_{K,n}(t,q)\in\BZ[t^{\pm 1},q^{\pm 1/2}]$ given by the $(1,1)$-entry of $J_{T_n}(K)$.
+Applying the construction of~\cite[Sec.7]{GK:multi} to one of the simplest rank 2 Nichols algebra of diagonal type with automorphism, results in a sequence of explicit $R$-matrices (on a $4(n+1)$-dimensional vector space) for $n \geq 1$ and hence to a sequence $V_n(t,q)$ of 2-variable knot polynomials with integer coefficients.
+This algebra depends on one variable $q$ that determines the braiding and two variables $(t_1,t_2)$ that determine the automorphism type.
+When $q$ is not a root of unity and $(t_1,t_2,q)$ satisfy the relation $t_1t_2q^n=1$ for some positive integer $n>0$, then the Nichols algebra has a right Yetter--Drinfel'd f-module $Y_n$ of dimension $4n$~\cite[Prop.7.4]{GK:multi} and an explicit $R$-matrix $T_n$.